 - National Institute of Diabetes and Digestive and Kidney Diseases

-- Ruggeri RM, Giovinazzo S, Barbalace MC, Cristani M, Alibrandi A, Vicchio TM, Giuffrida G, Aguennouz MM, Malaguti M, Angeloni C, Trimarchi F, Hrelia S, Campenni A, Cannavò S. INFLUENCE OF DIETARY HABITS ON OXIDATIVE STRESS MARKERS IN HASHIMOTO'S THYROIDITIS.
+- Ruggeri RM, Giovinazzo S, Barbalace MC, Cristani M, Alibrandi A, Vicchio TM, Giuffrida G, Aguennouz MH, Malaguti M, Angeloni C, Trimarchi F, Hrelia S, Campennì A, Cannavò S. Influence of Dietary Habits on Oxidative Stress Markers in Hashimoto's Thyroiditis.
 Thyroid.
-2020 Jul 30. doi: 10.1089/thy.2020.0299.
+2020 Nov 12. doi: 10.1089/thy.2020.0299.
 [Epub ahead of print] Citation on PubMed

 - Tomer Y. Genetic susceptibility to autoimmune thyroid disease: past, present, and future.
 Thyroid.
 2010 Jul;20(7):715-25. doi: 10.1089/thy.2010.1644.
 Review.
 Citation on PubMed or Free article on PubMed Central